yewyewXD/Frontend-Application/README.md

 However, bonus points are awarded if the styles resemble those of [energieloft.de](https://energieloft.de) and could fit as seamlessly as possible within that website.

-A layout mockup can be found in the file: [mockup.jpg](https://gitlab.com/innoloft/innoloft_frontend_application/blob/master/mockup.jpg)
+A basic layout mockup can be found in the file: [mockup.jpg](https://gitlab.com/innoloft/innoloft_frontend_application/blob/master/mockup.jpg)

 # Code structure